A Quick History of the Roebling Suspension Bridge

 The project continued through 1864, and early the following year, Washington Roebling joined his father as assistant chief engineer.
 He had recently married after his discharge from the Union army where he had risen to the rank of colonel.

 Spinning of the cables began in November 1865 using wrought iron wire imported from England.
 John Roebling returned to the east coast, and supervision of the Ohio River bridge project was turned over to Washington.
-The cables were completed in June 1866, and installation of the hangers, beams, wood floor, and diagonal stays proceeded with only minimum delays.
+The cables were completed in June 1866, and installation of the hangers, beams, wood floor, and diagonal stays proceeded with only minimal delays.

 As a member of the Board since 1856, Amos Shinkle had always been among the staunchest supporters of the bridge project.
 He was elected President of the Bridge Company in March 1866, a position he continued to hold until his death in 1892.

 The bridge was opened to pedestrian traffic on the first weekend of December, 1866.
-The opening was signaled with a one-hundred-volley salute by two cannon from the Newport Barracks.
+The opening was signaled with a one-hundred-volley salute by two cannons from the Newport Barracks.
 It was reported that 46,000 people crossed the bridge on Saturday, and 120,000 on Sunday.

 The formal opening of the bridge was on January 1, 1867.
-The date was earlier than planned because ice on the river had prevented ferryboats operations.
-Completion of final details, including painting, extended until late June under Washington Roebling’s direction.
+The date was earlier than planned because ice on the river had prevented ferryboat operations.
+Completion of final details, including painting, extended until late June 1867, under Washington Roebling’s direction.
 The color of the paint has been described as “Spanish Brown”.
 John Roebling reported the total cost of the bridge as 1.8 million dollars.

 John Roebling was appointed Chief Engineer of the New York Bridge Company later in 1867.
 Wilhelm Hildenbrand was hired as a draftsman to prepare detailed drawings.
 He also provided illustrations to promote the “East River”, or “Brooklyn” bridge.
 Meanwhile, Washington Roebling was touring bridge projects and reviewing the latest construction methods in Europe.